lordspline/druid/CONTRIBUTING.md

 # How to Contribute

+We welcome contributions to Apache Druid!
+This document outlines the process for contributing code, documentation, and bug reports.

+## Pull Request Guidelines

 When submitting a pull request (PR), please use the following guidelines:

 - A description of style conventions can be found at [`dev/style-conventions.md`](dev/style-conventions.md)